emeyekayee/scheduled_resource/README.md

 <tt>t2</tt> to specify a time interval for the request.
 A third parameter <tt>inc</tt> allows an initial time window to be expanded without repeating blocks that span those boundaries.
-The time parameters plus the configured resources define the data to be returned.
+The time parameters _plus the configured resources_ define the data to be returned.

 ### More About Configuration Management

-Once the configuration yaml file is loaded that data is maintained in the session structure.
+Once the configuration yaml is loaded that data is maintained in the session structure.
 Of course having a single configuration file limits the application's usefulness.
 A more general approach would be to